|Schedule||The Term Paper||Vocabulary|

 Hindu and Buddhist vocabulary is mainly from Sanskrit, the Ancient Indian Sacred language.
 This might appear complex and difficult at first but it is a very precise phonetic language and its basics can be easily mastered with some effort and application.
 To that end students will be introduced to the standard system of transliteration, diacritical marks, and pronunciation and will be required to keep a vocabulary notebook containing correctly transliterated and briefly defined terms.
 This notebook may be inspected by the instructor at any time.
 For examples of the vocabulary see the various quizzes and for correctly transliterated words see both the textbook and the documents on the My.Westminster class website.

-I will be available in my office in Patterson Hall 336 from 10:30 until 12:00 MWF (and at other times by arrangement).
+I will be available in my office in Patterson Hall 336 from 10:00 until 11:00 every day (and at other times by arrangement).

 The transliteration and pronunciation of Sanskrit vocabulary.